eLearning

 CANVAS

 Canvas is BTC's Learning Management System (LMS).
-Most online, hybrid and web-enhanced classes at BTC are available in Canvas.
-Take a look at Canvas 101 for a short tutorial that will introduce you to Canvas's basic features and technology requirements.
-Log in to Canvas.
+Most classes at BTC are organized in Canvas, where students can interact with their instructors and classmates, submit work, and check grades.
+Students access Canvas with individual log-in credentials.
+Explore Canvas 101 for a short overview of Canvas's basic features and technology requirements.

 Is Online Learning Right for Me?